togarha/python_geotag/README.md

 ---

-**Note**: The application uses OpenStreetMap by default, which requires no API key.
-Google Maps is available as an optional alternative - remember to keep your API key secure and never commit it to public repositories if you choose to use it!
+**Note**: The application uses OpenStreetMap by default with free elevation services (Open-Elevation or OpenTopoData), requiring no API keys.
+Google Maps and Google Elevation API are available as optional alternatives - remember to keep your API key secure and never commit it to public repositories if you choose to use them!

+**Example Files**: Check `test/resources/` for sample YAML position files to get started with predefined positions.